GSKang94/my_Documentation/assets/notes/React.md

 The DOM updating is done by the `render()` method in the `react-dom` module.
 It takes the object returned from JSX and renders the HTML inside the referenced div.

 # Components

-A piece of UI.
+ piece of UI.
 A javascript class that has some state to be displayed and a render method.

-**counter.jsx**
+*counter.jsx**

 ```javascript
 import React, { Component } from "react";